dulrich/ulrichdev/content/photos.md

 * [wild berries](/static/img/wild-berries.jpg) - growing underneath the back deck

+## Snow ##

+It falls like sifted sugar from the sky; if only it were so delicious.

+* [dusted bark](/static/img/snow-dusted-bark.jpg) - snow mellows the ridges and crevices of this fallen log
+* [wintry woods](/static/img/snow-dusted-log.jpg) - eastern red cedar provides a verdant contrast to the stark hues of winter

 ## The Big Trip ##

 Selected scenes from the cross-country trek, not quite in chronolgical order.